DSniatecki/SellYourCar-Server/README.md

 - create new auction
 - update auction ( some fields are unchangeable )
-- delete auction ( soft delete, remains in the database, but is not shown in the search results )
+- delete auction ( soft delete ( remains in the database but is not shown in the search results ) )
 - upgrade auction to premium auction ( higher in the search results )
 - retrieve auction ( contains all available fields to the user )
 - retrieve all auctions ( contains only basic fields )
-- retrieve page of auctions ( contains only basic fields )
+- retrieve a page of auctions ( contains only basic fields )
-- retrieve page of auctions by word ( Search for the auction page, which contatins in the title/car brand/car model given the word )
+- retrieve a page of auctions by word ( Search for the auction page, which contains in the title/car brand/car model given the word )

 ## technology used :
  ### - Backend :